-If you can no longer do some parts of your job because of a disability (mental or physical), you are entitled to extra protection under the disability discrimination provisions of the Equality Act 2010.
+If you can no longer do some parts of your job because of a disability (mental or physical), you are entitled to extra protection under the Equality Act 2010.
 In particular, your employer has a duty to make reasonable adjustments to help you remain at work.
 This can include, for example, providing you with extra training, technological aids, different duties or even a different job.

-Depending on your particular circumstances, not being able to do significant parts of your job can lead to a fair dismissal, but there are a number of important steps your employer should take before reaching this stage.
+Someimes being unable to do significant parts of your job can lead to a fair dismissal, but there are a number of important steps your employer should take before reaching this stage.
 For example they should:

 - discuss with you how you can be helped with the tasks you find difficult;

-- consider why it is that you are having problems (Is it a short-term or a long-term difficulty?
+- consider why you are having problems (for example, is it a short-term or a long-term difficulty?
 Is it work-related (for example bullying) or is it something temporary happening at home?);

 - think about your particular circumstances – for example, a previous record of good service;